jorendorff/a-history-of-the-world-notes/008-Egyptian-clay-cattle.md

 have played a significant part in Egyptian daily life - such an important part, in fact, that they couldn't be left behind[...]."
 Do you think this is a contradiction, or are both conclusions reasonable?

-What is the archaeological evidence that the Egyptians had domesticated cattle?
-(Hint: Fekri Hassan talked about evidence that he found excavating early Egyptian farming villages.)

 ## Links